mozilla/marketplace-api-mock/README.md

 ## Developing

+Development tips and guidelines:

+- Since our tests depend on the mock API, keep geenrated results predictable as to not have intermittent test failures.
-To add an endpoint, look into ```main.py``` to add a view that returns a response.
+- To add an endpoint, look into ```main.py``` to add a view that returns a response.

-If you are generating a mock object, a good place to add that would be in factory.py
+- If you are generating a mock object, a good place to add that would be in factory.py

 ### Throttling